Dr Marcia Vera Espinoza

 Unsettlement, translocality and citizenship: The findings of the research above also showed how refugees from both communities experienced unsettlement, by which the radical uncertainties that framed their displacement extended and normalised in the resettlement country.
 This unsettlement marked their experiences of integration, also shaped by translocality and their constant negotiation of citizenship.

 Migration governance: As part of the MIGPROSP project I have gathered qualitative data through more than 100 interviews conducted in eight countries across four world regions (Europe, North America, South America and Asia-Pacific), in order to explore how key individuals within migration systems understand international migration and how these perceptions shape migration governance.
-Our edited book The Dynamics of Regional Migration Governance (Edward Elgar) will be published at the beginning of 2019.
+Our edited book The Dynamics of Regional Migration Governance (Edward Elgar) was published in June 2019.

 My teaching places students as main actors of their learning experience.
 They are encouraged to develop critical thinking while they take the lead in constructing scenarios that allow them to ground ideas, theoretical frameworks and methodologies to praxis.
 I value and recognize students’ professional and personal experiences as pivotal in developing their knowledge and independence of thought.
 In my modules, I encourage active participation, reflexive practices and the development of various academic and professional skills.
-My research-led teaching aims to foster critical thinking around the complexities and multiple-levels and actors involved in migration.
-I have over five years of experience teaching on migration, asylum, development and research methods.
+My research-led teaching aims to foster critical thinking around the complexities and multiple-levels and actors involved in migration and development processes and practice.
+I am also passionate about teaching and discussing qualitative research methods.

 - GEG5128 Spaces of Uneven Development (convenor)